5-Methoxytryptamine

 5-Methoxytryptamine (5-MT, 5-MeO-T, or 5-OMe-T), also known as serotonin methyl ether or O-methylserotonin and as mexamine, is a tryptamine derivative closely related to the neurotransmitters serotonin and melatonin.
-It has been shown to occur naturally in the body in low levels, especially in the pineal gland.
+It has been shown to occur naturally in the pineal gland of the brain.
 It is formed via O-methylation of serotonin or N-deacetylation of melatonin.

-5-MT is a highly potent and non-selective serotonin receptor agonist and shows serotonergic psychedelic-like effects in animals.
+5-MT is a highly potent and non-selective serotonin receptor agonist and shows psychedelic-like effects in animals.
 However, it is inactive in humans, at least orally, likely due to rapid metabolism by monoamine oxidase (MAO).
 The levels and effects of 5-MT are dramatically potentiated by monoamine oxidase inhibitors (MAOIs) in animals.

+5-MT was first described in the scientific literature by at least 1925.